franciscoengenheiro/concurrent-problem-sets/README.md

 ### Conditions of execution:

-- When a coroutine that calls `readSuspend` or `writeSuspend` is canceled, the byte buffer that was passed as an argument to the respective function could still be in use by the underlying I/O operation after the coroutine is resumed, which could lead to
+When a coroutine that calls `readSuspend` or `writeSuspend` is canceled, the byte buffer that was passed as an argument to the respective function could still be in use by the underlying I/O operation after the coroutine is resumed, which could lead to
 *resource leaks* or *data corruption*.
 In order to prevent this,
 a try-catch block was used to catch the `CancellationException` and **close the socket channel** if the operation wasn't completed when the coroutine was canceled.
+The `acceptSuspend` function has the same behavior, even though it doesn't receive any resource as an argument,

 ## Demonstration